 If my online business was floundering, I'd probably feel like I was falling behind in this bull market despite my stocks and real estate.
-The online business keeps me busy during retirement by actively using my knowledge learned at my previous job as well as all the theories I studied about running a company while in business school.
+The online business keeps me busy during retirement by actively using my knowledge learned at my previous job.
 Being able to put theory into practice is a wonderful reward.

 GROW YOUR WEALTH BY BEING MORE AWARE

 Although I'm not 100% leveraged into this recovering economy, I do feel modestly richer due to the growth of my business.
 I've got to remind myself that making money is a means to an end.
-Having the freedom to do what you want is priceless and cannot be overemphasized the longer I experience this crazy journey.
+Having the freedom to do what you want is priceless.
+It cannot be overemphasized the longer I experience this crazy journey.